EricZinda/docsproto/devhowto/devhowtoMRSToPython.md

 Marking all of the predications with the `@Predication(vocabulary)` decorator gives us a `vocabulary` object which knows how to map names of predications to the actual function that implements them.
 With that, we can now build a `CallPredication()` function that uses this object to map the string name of the predicate, plus the list of arguments, to an actual Python function and execute the contract on it:

 ~~~
+# The format we're using is:
+# ["folder_n_of", "x1"]
+#   The first item is the predication name
+#   The rest of the items are the arguments
 def CallPredication(vocabulary, state, predication):
     predication_name = predication[0]